PeteTheAutomator/ACServerManager/docs/index.rst

 ------------

 `Assetto Corsa`_ is a popular motor-racing simulator for the PC and more recently for current generation consoles.
-It has a thriving online multiplayer community with hundreds private servers each hosted by enthusiasts to race with friends.
+It has a thriving online multiplayer community with hundreds of private servers each hosted by enthusiasts to race with friends.
 Running a private server requires substantial technical knowledge to host it, or you could pay a subscription to a game-server hosting company; even so, managing Assetto Corsa sessions (configuring which tracks, conditions, cars etc) using the official tool-set leaves a lot to be desired.